Reduced basis methods for numerical room acoustic simulations with parametrized boundaries: Numerical results

-The speedup and accuracy of the ROM is investigated by running simulations for different $N_{rb} = [7, 18, 30, 44, 82, 303, 585, 842]$ decay in Figure \ref{fig:romESpeedup}, which also shows the error and speedups.
-As expected, decreasing the singular value decay error by including more basis functions to the ROM improves the accuracy but decreases the speedup.
+The speedup and accuracy of the ROM are investigated by running simulations for different $N_{rb} = [7, 18, 30, 44, 82, 303, 585, 842]$.
+The singular energy distribution, error, and computational cost are presented as a function of the number of basis functions in Figure \ref{fig:ROMERROR}.
+The speedup for different number of basis and error values is shown in Figure \ref{fig:ROMSPEEDUP}.
+The convergence for the ROM Laplace solver is demonstrated by looking at the errors as a function of $N_{rb}$.
+As expected, including more basis functions to the ROM improves the accuracy but reduces the speedup.
+The speedup is about 400 when the error is $2 \times 10^{-3}$ Pa, and 200 for an error of $3\times10^{-5}$ Pa.